Replacing Capacitors in Old Radios and TVs

 portion to free it in two pieces.

-Some times a thin implement such as a nut pick or the wire lead
+Sometimes, a thin implement such as a nut pick or dental pick is handy for nudging the

 If the snipped tail is attached to a pin of a tube socket, avoid using too much force